virtual-labs/exp-roots-of-algebraic-dei/experiment/aim.md

-To find the roots of Algebraic and Transcendental equations.
+To study and implement numerical methods such as Bisection Method, Newton-Raphson Method, Secant Method, and Regula-Falsi Method for finding the roots of algebraic and transcendental equations, and to analyze their convergence, accuracy, and applicability in solving real-world scientific and engineering problems.